Parent Pay Parent Pay Search this website Open Mobile menu

 • Understand who William Shakespeare is and where he fits into history.

-• Understand the genre and conventions relating to a play of William Shakespeare.
+• Understand the generic conventions relating to a Shakespearean comedy.

 • Understand the context behind the play ‘The Tempest’.